Here’s why food prices remain stubbornly high even as inflation cools - NewsBreak

 Here’s why food prices remain stubbornly high even as inflation cools

 The cost of holiday baking will be higher this year as prices for eggs are up 49.1% over last year, according to the Consumer Price Index.
-(Brandon Bell/Getty Images)
+(Photo by Brandon Bell/Getty Images)

-Shoppers hoping for a little relief at the grocery store for their holiday meals will be disappointed by the Consumer Price Index released Tuesday.
+Shoppers hoping for a little relief at the grocery store for their holiday meals will be disappointed by the Consumer Price Index released this week.
 The CPI shows inflation cooling but food prices — particularly for some holiday staples — remain high.

 The CPI increased 0.1% in November, which was lower than some economists expected .
 Over the last 12 months, it rose 7.1%.
 Food went up 0.5% last month after an increase of 0.6% in October.
 The food index climbed 10.6% over last year.